BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Middleware.TextRecognizer/README.md

     "InternetProtocolType": "url",
     "Locale": "de-De"
   },
 ```

 ### NOTE
-If you do not want to use the middleware or any particular middleware, you can simply set the value of "Enabled" to false.
+If you do not want to use particular middleware, you can simply set the value of "Enabled property" to false.

-Example : Disable SocialMediaMiddleware
+Example to disable SocialMediaMiddleware set the flag to false

 ```json
 IsSocialMediaEnable : false